okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 #### Description

-In Identity Engine, the sign-in page uses a JavaScript method for redirect authentication.
-Since the redirect doesn't use HTTP, the Okta sign-in page appears briefly during the transition.
-You might want to keep end-users from seeing Okta branding.
-To suppress the Okta sign-in page, use a custom domain and update some javaScript/CSS to only display the Widget in the event of user intervention.
+In Identity Engine, the sign-in page uses a JavaScript method (instead of HTTP) for redirect authentication.

-There are two main impacts of the JavaScript method that the sign-in page uses:
+There are two main impacts:

-- **Visual:** The end-user sees a flicker of the sign-in page during the pass-through.
+* **Visual:** The Okta sign-in page appears briefly to end-users during the transition, breaking the custom branded experience.

-- **Programmatic:** The detection of an HTTP 302 error is hindered.
-All responses are HTTP 200 with a body.
+* **Programmatic:** Non-user (or back-end) authentication flows receive an `HTTP 200 OK` response with a body, instead of an `HTTP 302 Found` redirect status response.
+As a result, the JavaScript method always performs the redirect.

 #### Workaround

 **Resolve the visual impact**

+To suppress the brief appearance of the Okta sign-in page, use a [custom domain](/docs/guides/custom-url-domain/main/#about-okta-domain-customization) and update some javaScript/CSS to display the page only in the event of user intervention.

 - (Required) In the HTML header, add the following to remove the opacity of the `okta-login-container`: